 Comfortable chairs mean more time concentrating on the job on hand rather than the pain in your back.
 Our swivel chairs and other office chairs come with features like height-adjustable seats, tilt functions and built-in lumbar support that your body will love.
 And the different styles mean they fit in wherever you want.

-If you spend a lot of time in front of a computer, your best friend is a comfortable chair that helps you maintain a good sitting posture for better blood flow and improved well being.
-To prevent muscle aches that can come from rolling your shoulders forward and slouching, a computer chair should be ergonomic, comfortable and fit the dimensions of your computer desk.
-Consider the following functionalities to find the perfect desk chairs for the home or office.
+If you spend a lot of time in front of a computer, it’s essential that you maintain a good sitting posture.
+To prevent aches and improve blood flow, a computer chair should be ergonomic, comfortable and fit the dimensions of your computer desk.
+Consider the following functionalities to find the perfect desk chair.

 How to adjust your desk chair

 Your armrests should be at the same level as your desk.
-If your chair doesn't have armrests, use your arms as a guide.
+If your chair doesn't have any armrests use your arms as a guide.
 When placing your arms and elbows on the desk, they should rest at a natural angle.

 When sitting in front of your desk, try to sit upright for as long as possible.
 You can recline the backrest when you want to adopt a more relaxing posture.
 It’s a good idea to change your position from time to time to reduce wear on any one part of your body.